KMK-ONLINE/react-vidio-tv-navigation/README.md

 ## Joining multiple different Parents

-By can combine different in order to try to represent the best navigation experience.
+It's possible to combine different kind of parents in order to try to represent the best navigation experience.
 Let's say we have the following structure:

     VerticalParent 1  --------  MatrixParent 2